jimmykarily/kubaas/README.md

 - Change default password for Concourse?
 Is it safe to have it publicly accessible?
 - Use non-root user for postgresql on production
 - [DONE] Use a hostPath volume to mount the code for development, check that we get "live" updates.
+- Monitor this issue for gce ingress and cert-manager: https://github.com/jetstack/cert-manager/issues/1666